Hullow/Minishell/Documentation/Shell-functioning.md

 # Shell functioning
-How the shell works according to the [Shell Command Language definition](https://pubs.opengroup.org/onlinepubs/9699919799/utilities/V3_chap02.html) and [Bash reference manual](https://www.gnu.org/savannah-checkouts/gnu/bash/manual/bash.html), summarized, paraphrased and simplified for the Minishell project (Ecole 42, common core).
+This document describes how the minishell should work, based on the [Shell Command Language definition](https://pubs.opengroup.org/onlinepubs/9699919799/utilities/V3_chap02.html) and the [Bash reference manual](https://www.gnu.org/savannah-checkouts/gnu/bash/manual/bash.html), summarized, paraphrased and simplified to fit the Minishell project requirements (Ecole 42, common core).

 ## Sources
 - The [Shell Command Language definition](https://pubs.opengroup.org/onlinepubs/9699919799/utilities/V3_chap02.html) chapter of the [Shell and Utilities](https://pubs.opengroup.org/onlinepubs/9699919799/utilities/contents.html) volume of POSIX.1-2017, which is simultaneously IEEE Std 1003.1™-2017 and The Open Group Technical Standard Base Specifications, Issue 7: